sbasu276/FocusMAE/README.md

 ## DATASET

 We contribute additional videos to our Ultrasound video dataset (GBUSV).
 The complete dataset comprises of 59 videos with malignancy and 32 videos which are benign.
-The dataset donload instructions are available (here)[https://gbc-iitd.github.io/data/gbusv]
+The dataset donload instructions are available [in this link.](https://gbc-iitd.github.io/focusmae#dataset)

-The author for COVID-19 CT Dataset are cited (here)[https://pubmed.ncbi.nlm.nih.gov/33927208/]
+The COVID-19 CT Dataset can be obtained [here](https://pubmed.ncbi.nlm.nih.gov/33927208/)

 ## INSTALLATION